SportPilot. Hosting Rodeo Sport Events, All in One Place.

 Viewers

-To better fill the need for integration, I decided to map out the entire rodeo race workflow.
-Through quick user/expert interviews, I broke down the workflows into different stages: planning, before, during, and after the event.
-It helped me to uncover interaction dependencies and align with stakeholders(clients and developers).
+Through quick user/expert interviews, I mapped out the entire rodeo race workflow and broke down the workflows into different stages: planning, before, during, and after the event.

 Rodeo Race Workflow diagram for 3 user Personas